Srijancse-zz/vindhyac.com/src/pages/articles/2021-01-07---Collaborating-with-Vin-A user-manual/index.md

 **How I communicate:**

 1. I tend to speak slowly when I am explaining something the first time.
 I always take the “teacher” approach to things & give you the tiniest detail you may actually not be interested in.
-So if you think I am doing this to you, tell me where you are on the topic & Ill adjust to it.
+So if you think I am doing this to you, tell me where you are on the topic & I'll adjust to it.
 2. I tend to write longer messages, email & documents - because I think context is needed to even a new person that reads the document.
 I usually leave comments to my own writing.
 This may confuse some folks, just leave comments on these messages & I will respond.
 3. I usually smile through every conversation, this is not me agreeing - It is me being present and encouraging.
 4. I am awful at giving constructive feedback head-on.
 I will usually tell them very subtly.
 If you are confused about this, just ask me to be direct.
 5. On the contrary to the above point, I prefer very honest, direct feedback about myself.
-So you dont have to sugar-coat anything - If I am bad at something, just tell me that & I will probably ask you howI can improve, so I would appreciate it if you had that in mind too.
+So you dont have to sugar-coat anything - If I am bad at something, just tell me that & I will probably ask you how I can improve, so I would appreciate it if you had that in mind too.
 6. I usually read all my messages the day I receive them & respond to things as I see necessary, so if you think you needed to hear from me but haven't, please feel free to write to me again after 3-5 days(will vary according to the urgency)
 7. I really do not like small talk.
 I absolutely hate anyone asking me - “ How are you?” and following it up with *“Could you do x,y for me?”* Just be as direct as you can!
 8. I don't have a communication channel I prefer - I will leave it upto you to decide what works best.